Target-of-Opportunity and Monitoring programs at

 that an approved set of observations of a target from the approved

-list be executed within a delay specified for each programme.
+list be executed within a delay specified for each program.

 There are also projects which study objects that require regular, but